bkaryna/food-share-app/README.md

 The app is inspired by the <a href ="https://toogoodtogo.org/en/movement"> Too good to go </a> movement.
 The aim of this app is not only to demonstrate and enhance my software development skills, but also to make a step forward towards reducing food waste.

 The idea is to share food leftovers/excess amounts of products with short expiration dates with the community.
 Users will be able to put an offer at the specific location, specify the amount of money/goods they would expect for the item.
-Users interested in the offer would be able to contact the advertiser via chat.
+The app will offer viewing available offers on the map.
+Users interested in the offers would be able to contact the advertisers via chat.

 Application features will include the following:
 <ul>
-  <li> User authentication </li>
+  <li> User authentication (Email, Google, for consideration: Apple ID) </li>
-  <li> Offer search with filters </li>
+  <li> Offer item search with filters </li>
-  <li> Apple maps integration </li>
+  <li> Apple maps integration (for consideration: Google maps)</li>
   <li> Chat </li>
-  <li> Notifications (e.g. notifying that the buyer is ready to pick up the product)</li>
+  <li> (Optional) Notifications (e.g. notifying that someone if interested in the offer/the buyer is ready to pick up the product, etc.)</li>
 </ul>

 Technologies:
 <ul>
   <li> Swift </li>
+  <li> CocoaPods </li>
   <li> MapKit Framework</li>
-  <li> Firebase/Firestore </li>
+  <li> Database: Firestore </li>
 </ul>